jfrog/partner-integrations/PagerDuty/Artifactory/README.md

 ## Pre-Step: PagerDuty Setup

 First, if you don’t already have one, you’ll need to register an account with PagerDuty.
 Then, once logged into PagerDuty, you’ll hover over the People tab to get started.
-You can refer to the [PagerDuty Quick Start Guide](https://support.pagerduty.com/docs/quick-start-guide) for more information regarding each of these pre-steps to setup your recent changes timelines within PagerDuty.
+You can refer to the [PagerDuty Quick Start Guide](https://support.pagerduty.com/docs/quick-start-guide) for more information regarding each of these pre-steps to setup and associate your recent changes with a service within PagerDuty.

 <img src="https://raw.githubusercontent.com/jfrog/partner-integrations/main/PagerDuty/Artifactory/img/image2.png" width="900">